 Pectin is a carbohydrate found in all fruits and vegetables and is important for plant growth.
-Industrially, it is mainly extracted from citrus peels or apple pomace.
-It is used as a gelling agent, thickener, water binder and stabilizer in foods, medicines, etc. According to IMARC Group’s latest report “Pectin Market – Industry Trends, Prices, Manufacturing Process, Applications, Raw Materials, Manufacturers, Regional Breakup and Mass Balance”, finds that the global pectin market has grown at a CAGR of around 6% during 2008-2015.
+Industrially, it is extracted from citrus peels or apple pomace, and is used as a gelling agent, thickener, water binder and stabilizer in foods, medicines, etc. IMARC Group’s latest report “Pectin Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2021-2026”, expects the global pectin market to grow at a CAGR of 2.8% during the forecast period (2021-2026).
 According to the report, the global demand of pectin is currently being driven by its capability to create customized textures and its natural association with fruit and fruit pulp.
-The report provides a comprehensive insight into the industry including its market break-up by region, market breakup by end-uses, value chain analysis, import and export trends, key players and market outlook.
+The report provides a comprehensive insight into the industry including its market breakup by region, market breakup by end-uses, value chain analysis, import and export trends, key players and market outlook.
 The report also gives an in-sight into the manufacturing process of pectin, covering key success and risk factors for manufacturers, manufacturing process flow, the reactions involved, raw materials and their requirements, etc.

-The report has analysed the global pectin market on the basis of key regions and found that Europe represents the largest market for pectin accounting for more than a third of the total global consumption.
-Europe is followed by Asia, North America and South America.
-Assessing the global imports and exports of pectin, the report has found that the United States is the largest global importer of pectin followed by Germany, Russian Federation, Japan and China.
-Mexico, on the other hand, is the largest exporter of pectin.
+The report has analysed the global pectin market on the basis of key regions and finds that Europe represents the largest market for pectin accounting for more than a third of the total global consumption.
+Europe is followed by Asia, North America and Latin America.
+Assessing the global imports and exports of pectin, the report finds that the United States is the largest global importer of pectin followed by Germany, Russian Federation, Japan and China.
+Brazil, on the other hand, is the largest exporter of pectin.

 The report has analysed the global competitive landscape of the pectin market.
 As the pectin manufacturing process is complex and capital intensive, it is dominated by a handful of companies.
 The report finds that CP Kelco is currently the world’s largest pectin manufacturer accounting for nearly a third of the total global pectin production.
 CP Kelco was followed by Dansico, Cargill, Herbstreith & Fox Corporate group, Obipektin AG and Yantai Andre Pectin.